"Don't Dream It, Be It"

 “The characters of the ‘phantoms’ dance through the chaos of life, thumb our noses at holding onto life too tightly and, instead, enjoy the thrill.”

-I’d say, “Not to make it weird,” but Rocky’s weird—This year I’ve experienced more anxiety about my life path than ever (and it freaked me the hell out!) but this show provided a momentary escape.
+I’d say, “Not to make it weird,” but Rocky’s weird!
+This year I’ve experienced more anxiety about my life path than ever, but this show provided a momentary escape.
 The characters of the “phantoms” dance through the chaos of life, thumb our noses at holding onto life too tightly and, instead, enjoy the thrill.
 In Rocky, none of the lead characters make it out unscathed, but the “phantoms” return to their home planet singing triumphantly.
-It felt nice to “make it out okay” on the stage.
+It felt nice for where I was at in my personal life to “make it out okay” on the stage.

 Photos by James Diemer